priyadarshi/Applozic-Chat-SDK-Documentation/README.md

      {
         // write your logic here
      } else {
-        // error in loading plugin (you can hide chat button or refresh page.)
+        // error in loading plugin (you can hide chat button or refresh page) }
-     }
   };